Please see product care information for our products below. We include care cards to keep with bed linen, candles, cutlery, towels and table linen.

 - Where possible, store linen without folding.
 Tablecloths are best stored rolled.

-- Use the tumble drier – it dries out the fibres which makes it weaker.
+- Use the tumble drier – it dries out the fibres.
 Linen dries quickly naturally and using a tumble drier will shorten its lifespan.

 - Bleach your linen – ever.
 Bleach breaks down the natural fibres.